plutopenguin/ds210_project/README.md

 # ds210_project
 (The dataset used is "\ds210_project\twitch\twitch\DE\musae_DE_edges.csv")

-This is a fairly simple program that returns information about a dataset containing pairs of Twitch users where at least one follows the other.
+This is a fairly simple program based on graph data that returns information about a dataset containing pairs of Twitch users where at least one follows the other.
 The Twitch users are represented with integers starting from 0.

 The program relies on user inputs.